 Lay Pastoral Leaders are qualified lay people who have been called and formed for Lay Pastoral Leadership Ministry.

-Once they have completed the academic, spiritual and pastoral formation components of the Archdiocesan Launch Out programme (or its equivalent), they may then be endorsed by Cardinal John Dew, after which they can apply for appointment to a parish.
+Once they have completed the academic, spiritual and pastoral formation components of the Archdiocesan Launch Out Formation Programme, they may then be endorsed by Cardinal John Dew, after which they can apply for appointment to a parish.

 A Lay Pastoral Leader becomes responsible, as part of a collaborative Pastoral Team, for the leadership of a parish.